 Scholarships & Financial Aid

-- Students must complete two applications to participate in this program - one to Education Abroad at UK and one to Arcadia.
+Students must complete two applications to participate in this program - one to UK Education Abroad and one to Arcadia.
 For the Arcadia application, click the "Partner Website" link at the top of this page.

 Passport & Visa Requirements